 eLearning @ York is an experiential learning course in which participants will combine pedagogical theories with first-hand experience to the design of fully online and blended courses.
 This hands-on course will have participants design different components of their online/blended course.
 By the end of the course, participants should be able to draft a course design blueprint for their course.
 In particular, upon completion of the course, participants should be able to apply sound learning theories and pedagogies to build various key components of fully online/blended modules.

 This course will introduce a systematic process of designing a blended or fully online course.
 No design experience is required.
-This is a SEDA accredited course.
+We are currently seeking the EDC accreditation.
 Upon successful completion of the course, participants will receive a Certificate of Completion from the Teaching Commons (issued by request).
-Once we’ve had the EDC accreditation approved, participants will also be awarded a SEDA Certificate for accomplishing additional SEDA assessment tasks.
+Once we’ve had the EDC accreditation approved, participants will also be awarded a EDC Certificate for accomplishing additional assessment tasks.
 Please refer to the course guides (linked below) for Certificate of Completion and EDC Certificate requirements (EDC requirements will be updated once the approval is confirmed).

 Apply sound learning theories and pedagogies to design various key components of an online/blended course.

 - design a basic structure for your course/module

 For details, please see the course guideline below

 - eLearning@York – Designing Fully Online and blended Courses (eLearning@ York course guidelines )